redis/redis-doc/docs/data-types/streams-tutorial.md

     - /docs/manual/data-types/streams
 ---

-Redis Streams is a data structure that acts like an append-only log.
-If you're new to streams, see the [Redis Streams introduction](/docs/data-types/stream/).
+If you're new to streams, see the [Redis Streams introduction](/docs/data-types/streams/).
 For a more comprehensive tutorial, read on.

 ## Introduction